UTSCC09/project-lost-ark/README.md

 ## Beta Version

 Our final project beta version is deployed at http://c09-xiegary.utsc-labs.utoronto.ca/ using Docker.
-We will migrate our deployment to DigitalOcean and setup HTTPS for the final version.
+We will migrate our deployment to DigitalOcean and set up HTTPS for the final version.

 ### Features